Essential Guide

 Why It's Costly:

 A single lawsuit, major client complaint, or business interruption event can bankrupt an uninsured business.
-Public liability claims average $85,000 in New Zealand, while professional indemnity claims for service businesses average $45,000-$120,000.
-Business interruption from fire or natural disasters can result in months of lost income with ongoing expenses.
+Public liability and professional indemnity claims can easily run into the tens or hundreds of thousands of dollars.
+Business interruption from fire or natural disasters can result in months of lost income with ongoing expenses (see ICNZ for NZ context).

 How to Avoid It:

-• Get public liability insurance from day one—typically $400-$800/year for $1-2 million cover, essential for any business with customer interactions.
+• Get public liability insurance from day one — essential for any business with customer interactions.
+Premiums vary based on industry and turnover — request a personalised quote.

-• Professional indemnity is non-negotiable for service businesses—consultants, advisers, contractors need this protection against claims of negligent advice.
+• Professional indemnity is essential for service businesses — consultants, advisers, and contractors should hold this protection against claims of negligent advice.

-• Business interruption insurance protects income if you can't operate—covers ongoing costs and lost revenue for 3-12 months after insured events.
+• Business interruption insurance protects income if you can't operate — covers ongoing costs and lost revenue for an indemnity period after insured events (period varies by policy).

 Quick Reference: 10 Mistakes Summary

-5Not disclosing informationEntire claim deniedDisclose everything, keep records
+5Not disclosing informationEntire claim may be deniedDisclose everything, keep records

-9Not reading policy documentsVaries widelyRead full policy, note exclusions
+9Not reading policy documentsSub-limits and exclusions surprise on claimRead full policy, note exclusions

 Avoid These Mistakes - Compare Insurance Now